San1dh/urban-spoon/README.md

 # urban-spoon
 S2 CSE Programming in C

-Old code done as part of Programming in C course in Replit.
+Old code done in Replit as part of Programming in C course.